kinngh/shopify-node-mongodb-next-app/SETUP.md

     - I prefer running a local `mongo` instance to save on time and ease of setup.
 Create a new folder in your project called `mongo` (it's added in `.gitignore` so you can git freely) and in a terminal window run `mongod --dbpath mongo/` to start a mongo instance in that folder.
 Ensure you're in the right folder.
     - In your second terminal window, run `npm run tunnel` to create a Local tunnel instance if you haven't already.
     - In your third terminal window (preferrably in your IDE), `npm run dev` or `npm run start` depending on how you want to test your app.

+- [ ] Next.js 12
+    - Next.js 12 brings in a lot of experimental features (as of October '21) like the Rust compiler, React Server Side Rendering and more.
+This can be configured from `next.config.js`